 This may sound counter-intuitive, but yes, black activated charcoal will make your teeth whiter!
 Making teeth-whitening paste is as easy as mixing the powder with some water and dabbing it onto your teeth.
-It works by changing the pH of the mouth and it should be used 2-3 times a week for best results.
+It works by changing the mouth’s pH, and it should be used 2–3 times a week for the best results.

 4. Exfoliate Skin

 Gently exfoliate your face once or twice a week with this activated charcoal scrub.
 It will leave your skin feeling clean and refreshed like you just walked out of a spa.

 While activated charcoal can pull out the dirt from your skin, it can also draw out the itch-causing toxins from mosquito bites and bee stings.
 Try this black salve recipe and cover with a bandage because it can be a little messy.
 You can also make a calamine lotion with similar effects—essential oils make it smell lovely!

 Acne-prone skin will love these homemade activated charcoal face masks.
 They can be used topically or on the entire face, sucking the toxins out of the skin and helping to get it clearer faster.

 7. Make Detox Soap

 Activated charcoal soap can be used on your entire body and even on your face.
 It’s exfoliating, detoxifying, and clarifying, without drying out the skin.
 Try this soap recipe with tea tree oil, which adds antifungal and antiseptic properties.